a-wai/flatpak/README.md

 location it is likely that D-Bus will not find it and PolicyKit integration will not work.
-However, if the system installation is synchronized, you can often use the system installed helper instead— at least if the two versions are close in versions.
+However, if the system installation is synchronized, you can often use the system installed helper instead— at least if the two versions are close enough.

 # This repository